Code-Institute-Submissions/BitWise-Front-End_2/README.md

 Sign up is its own page.
 It utilizes the the [form validation feature](#form-validation) to allow the user to gererate a profile with a username and password.
 This page is not accessible to logged in users and will redirect them if the user were to use the url to try to access it.

-On successfull or failed registration a notification will be generated using the [notification feature](#notifications).
+On successful or failed registration a notification will be generated using the [notification feature](#notifications).

 <details>
-      <summary style="font-weight:bold">Sign Up Screenshots</summary>
+      <summary style="font-weight:bold">Sign Up Screenshot</summary>
    <br>

 ![Sign Up](readme-assets/features/sign-up/sign-up.png)<br>